An official website of the State of Oregon

 firstname.lastname@example.org to satisfy the reporting requirements.

-When DPSST opens a case, the officer and agency will receive an letter notifying them of the existence of a professional standards case.
-At case open DPSST will also send a separate letter requesting employment investigatory or police and court documents.
+When DPSST opens a case, the officer and agency will receive a letter notifying them of the existence of a professional standards case.
+At the time a case is opened DPSST will also send a separate letter requesting employment investigatory or police and court documents.
 Some information may not be available due to court processes or contesting employment separations.
-DPSST will not proceed on the case until the employment or criminal matters are finalized.
+DPSST will not proceed with the case until the employment or criminal matters are finalized.

 mitigation letter that explains the process, detailing the date of the committee meeting and relevant facts being presented to the committee.
-The officer then has the opportunity to submit written mitigation for the policy committee's consideration and can also provide a verbal statement at the committee meeting.
+The officer then has the opportunity to submit written mitigation for the policy committee's consideration and can also prepare to provide a verbal statement at the committee meeting.

 A public safety professional may request DPSST accept the surrender of their certifications for any reason.
 When considering whether to accept the request to surrender, DPSST will request information from the individual’s current/former employer or conduct its own investigation to determine if the individual has engaged in conduct that violates the Board’s moral fitness standards.